Erfan-Farahmandnejad/Embedded-Linux-Buildroot/README.md

-# Building a Lightweight Custom OS with Buildroot🐧🐧
+# Building a Lightweight Custom OS with Buildroot🐧

 This repository documents the process of building a minimal, custom Linux distribution from scratch for the `x86_64` architecture.
 The project leverages the **Buildroot** automation tool to configure, compile, and generate a bootable OS image, demonstrating key concepts in embedded systems and operating system design.
-This was completed as a final project for the Operating Systems course at the University of Isfahan.

 ## Project Overview